ThanawatM/TetrisBot/README.md

 # TetrisBot
-A very simple python Tetris bot
+A very simple python Tetris bot using Python